sem-in-r/seminr/README.md

 SEMinR
 ======

-SEMinR provides a natural syntax for researchers to describe PLS structural equation models.
+SEMinR provides a natural syntax for researchers to describe PLS structural equation models:

-The goals of SEMinR compared to other R packages for PLS and SEM: 1.
-Powerful syntax for model definition: - Estimation-agnostic modeling syntax: define generic SEM models, specify estimation method after (only PLS for now) - Multiple measurement models for constructs (reflective common-factor, formative-composite, formative-causal) - Interaction factors created automatically: choose from orthogonalized, scaled, etc. - Create multiple structural paths at once: complex models are easily defined 2.
-Latest estimation techniques: - Defaults to consistent-PLS estimation for reflective common-factors - Multi-core bootstrap: seeks to be among the fastest bootstrap methods for PLS 3.
-Wide range of reporting options (coming soon)

-The goals of SEMinR compared to commercial PLS modeling software: 1.
-Programmatic approach: use the full power of R 2.
-Free and open-source: - reference implementation for PLS estimation methods - learn by exploring under-the-hood implementation of PLS estimation - contribute your own ideas 3.
-Research test-bed: - Easily evaluate alternative parameters/approaches - Fork your own version for experimentation
+1. Powerful syntax for model definition:
+    -   Estimation-agnostic modeling syntax: define generic SEM models, specify estimation method after (PLS)
+    -   Multiple measurement models for constructs (reflective: common-factor; formative: composite or causal)
+    -   Interaction factors created automatically: choose from orthogonalized, scaled, etc.
+    -   Create multiple structural paths at once: complex models are easily defined
+    -   Programmatic approach: use the full power of R

+2. Latest estimation techniques:
+    -   Defaults to consistent-PLS estimation for reflective common-factors
+    -   Multi-core bootstrap: seeks to be among the fastest bootstrap methods for PLS

+3. Free and open-source research test-bed:
+    -   Reference implementation for PLS estimation methods
+    -   Learn by exploring under-the-hood implementation of PLS estimation
+    -   Contribute your own ideas
+    -   Easily evaluate alternative parameters/approaches
+    -   Fork your own version for experimentation

 Documentation
 -------------

-The vignette for Seminr can be found in the [seminr/inst/doc/](https://github.com/ISS-Analytics/seminr/blob/master/inst/doc/SEMinR.html) folder or by running the `vignette("SEMinR")` command after installation.
+The vignette for Seminr can be found in the [seminr/inst/doc/](https://github.com/sem-in-r/seminr/blob/master/inst/doc/SEMinR.html) folder or by running the `vignette("SEMinR")` command after installation.

-Demo code for use of Seminr can be found in the [seminr/demo/](https://github.com/ISS-Analytics/seminr/tree/master/demo) folder or by running the `demo("seminr-contained")`, `demo("seminr-ecsi")` or `demo("seminr-interaction")` commands after installation.
+Demo code for use of Seminr can be found in the [seminr/demo/](https://github.com/sem-in-r/seminr/tree/master/demo) folder or by running the `demo("seminr-contained")`, `demo("seminr-ecsi")` or `demo("seminr-interaction")` commands after installation.

 Installation
 ------------